 The Center for Students in Recovery provides a safe space and supportive community for students in recovery or seeking recovery from addiction of any kind.
 Participation is completely voluntary and there is no barrier to entry.
 Students at any stage of recovery and at any point in their academic journeys are welcome.
 Come hang out during open hours, come to a support group meeting, attend a sober social event or just get in the loop about volunteer opportunities and upcoming activities.
 All are free to visit our space and pick up information about our resources with or without attending a meeting or event.
 Recovery works and can be part of a genuine college experience.

 Our meetings and events are largely in-person; however, we also provide virtual options for one-on-one staff meetings, some weekly recovery meetings, Recovery Ally Trainings, and informational presentations.
 All meetings are accessible on a drop-in basis and no registration or sign-up is required.
-To access any needed Zoom links, please email Winston Chapman at email@example.com.
+Please contact us at firstname.lastname@example.org.

 It’s common to feel uncertain about taking the first steps to get connected with the recovery community.
 If you’re interested in talking about your options or how we can support your recovery journey, you can schedule a one-on-one office hour appointment with one of our staff members.
 Staff office hour appointments can be held either in-person or virtually and typically last 30 minutes.
-Appointments can be made by emailing our Senior Program Coordinator, Winston Chapman, at firstname.lastname@example.org.
+Please contact us at email@example.com.

 Yes.
 If a problem arises after business hours or on the weekends, call the University CMHC Crisis Line at 512-471-2255.
 A counselor is available to talk with you about your concerns 24 hours a day, 365 days a year.

 In the case of a life-threatening emergency, please call 911 immediately.

 Crisis Services - I Need to Talk to Someone Now